jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/DataManipulation.rst

 **Sort USAXS/SAXS/WAXS data** button : On the APS 9ID USAXS the data are collected sequentially using relatively customary naming system and in this case it is possible for the code to identify (mostly) which Data 1 (USAXS) and Data 2 (SAXS or WAXS) belong together.
 This button will locate such pairs of data sets, reorder the listbox to show those at the top and select those, so these can be easily processed in batch.

 If USAXS/SAXS/WAXS data collection is done correctly, all three segments belonging to the same sample will have same "order" number - that is the "_0000" number which instrument attaches to user sample name.
 Note, that in Nika during reduction appends to the name segment designation similar to "_C" for circular average, "_u" for USAXS slit smeared data and "_270_30" for SAXS pinhole data.
-SOrting should manage this and still allign to the same lines appropriate names.
+Sorting should manage this and still align to the same lines appropriate names.
 User needs to check.

 Please check the “History area” in Igor pro (ctrl-J or cmd-J will get you command line and history area).
 The code will make record here on the matched and not matched data sets.